Hatuey de Camps: Politics

-With the arrival of the Dominican Revolutionary Party (PRD) to the Dominican Republic, orients to the political activity.
+With the arrival of the Dominican Revolutionary Party (PRD) to the Dominican Republic, he began his political activity.
 He was one of the most emblematic figures of the PRD.

 In April 1965, he founded the Student Revolutionary Front Nationalist (FREN).
 He matriculated into the Autonomous University of Santo Domingo, enrolled in 1965-66, and there he combined his studies in philosophy with the student fight for a university budget of half a million pesos per month.
 He became the president of the Federation of Dominican Students, and as president, he pronounced the eulogy at the funeral of the leader and student mate Amín Abel Hasbún murdered during the Twelve Years of Joaquín Balaguer.

 Deputy to the National Congress in 1978, he occupied the offices of General Director of Radio-Televisión Dominicana by month and a half in an honorific manner.
 In 1979 he was elected president (speaker) of the Chamber of Deputies, position that he held until 1982.
 During his tenure he created the law that forced civil servants to make a sworn statement of goods.

 In 1982, he became secretary (minister) of the presidency in the government of the Dr. Salvador Jorge Blanco.
-He was the organiser of the funerals of the Dr. José Francisco Peña Gómez, in which the humble populace gave in tribute the most multitudinous sign of love, accompanying him until the graveyard, place in that he gave him the last goodbye to his fellow of always and where the national political leadership and international of all the nuances surrendered the most extraordinary posthumous tribute to any leader.
+He was the organiser of the funeral of Dr. José Francisco Peña Gómez.